 Section 6.
-Notice is hereby given that as there is no increase in the assessment for the 2010-11 fiscal year for Main Street Assessment District No. 1, there will only be one Public Hearing, which will be held on Tuesday, June 22, 2010, at 6:30 p.m. (or as soon thereafter as the City Council may hear same), in the Council Chamber of the Community Meeting Center, 11300 Stanford Avenue, Garden Grove, California, which is hereby set as the time and place for the Public Hearing on the question of the levy of the proposed assessment.
-Any interested person may file a written protest with the City Clerk, in which each signer is interested, sufficient to identify the property, which must be delivered to the City Clerk of said City prior to the conclusion of the hearing.
-In addition, all interested persons shall be afforded the opportunity to be heard at the hearing.
-The City
+Notice is hereby given that as there is no increase in the assessment for the 2011-12 fiscal year for Main Street Assessment District No. 1, there will only be one Public Hearing, which will be held on June 28, 2011, at 6:30 p.m. (or as soon thereafter as the City Council may hear same), in the Council Chamber of the Community Meeting Center, 11300 Stanford Avenue, Garden Grove, California, which is hereby set as the time and place for the Public Hearing on the question of the levy of the proposed assessment.
+Any interested person may file a written protest with the City Clerk, in which each signer is interested, sufficient to identify the property, which must be delivered to the City Clerk of said City prior to the conclusion of the Public Hearing.
+In addition, all interested persons shall be afforded the opportunity to be heard at the Public Hearing.
+The City Council shall consider all oral statements and all written protests or communications made or filed by any interested persons.